§ 01 — Startup counsel · Missouri

 Who this is for

-• Student founders and early operators
+• University or college student founders and first-time operators

 • Teams preparing for friends-and-family or angel capital